 - Chemical blowing agents

-Additive usage should be minimized to maintain the best performance of recycled PP for future uses.
+Additive usage should be minimized to maintain the best performance of recycled material for future uses.

-PVC and PVDC degrade at low temperatures rendering large portions of the recycled PE unusable.
+PVDC degrades at low temperatures rendering large portions of the recycled PE unusable.

 Many of the additives and fillers used with PE are very dense and when blended with the polymer increase the overall density of the blend.
-When their weight percentage reaches the point that the blend density is greater than 1.00, the blend sinks in water rather than floats.
-Density is an important property and float-sink tanks are critical separation tools used by film reclaimers who use a wet wash process.
-Therefore, a sinking material will be considered waste by such a film reclaimer.
-Film reclaimers using a dry process are normally able to process this material but there is no way to determine if a particular film will be processed by a dry or wet system.
+When their weight percentage reaches the point that the blend density is greater than 1.00 g/cc, the blend sinks in water rather than floats.
+Density is an important property and float-sink tanks are critical separation tools used by film reclaimers.
+Therefore, a sinking material will be considered waste by a film reclaimer and any PE in the blend will be lost.

 REQUIRES TEST RESULTS

-Metalized layers are extremely thin layers of metal deposited on the film as a vapor.
-They should not be confused with actual metal layers addressed as “foil" in this document.
+Metalized layers are extremely thin coatings of metal deposited on the film as a vapor.
+They should not be confused with actual metal layers addressed as “foil” in this document.
 Metalized layers are not removed in the recycling process and are melted and blended with the PE.
 This may cause material discoloring.
-In many cases a metalized film will be detected early in the recycling process by metal detectors designed to protect machinery from catastrophic damage.
-Metal detectors are unable to differentiate between a metalized film and a solid metal part so the entire package is normally discarded rather than accept the risk.
+In some cases, a metalized film will be detected early in the recycling process by metal detectors designed to protect machinery from catastrophic damage.
+Metal detectors may not be able to differentiate between a metalized film and a solid metal part, so the entire package may be discarded rather than accept the risk.

 Degradable additives (photo, oxo, or bio)

 Recycled film is intended to be reused into new products.
 The new products are engineered to meet particular quality and durability standards given properties of typical recycled film.
-Additives designed to degrade the polymer by definition diminish the life of the material in the primary use may also shorten the useful life of the product made from the recycled film, possibly compromising quality and durability, if not removed during the recycling process.
+Additives designed to degrade the polymer and diminish the life of the material in the primary use may also shorten the useful life of the product made from the recycled film, possibly compromising quality and durability, if not removed during the recycling process.

-A growing number of innovative materials are being used as additives in PE film packaging.
+A growing number of innovative materials are being used as additives and coatings in PE film packaging.
 These materials must be tested to determine their impact on PE film recycling processes and the PCR produced: unconventional additives, layers, plasma coatings, liquid PVOH, EVOH, curable barrier coatings (chemically, EBeam or UV), and other barrier coatings not listed .